mdn/content/files/en-us/web/css/easing-function/index.md

 The **`<easing-function>`** [CSS](/en-US/docs/Web/CSS) [data type](/en-US/docs/Web/CSS/CSS_Types) denotes a mathematical function that describes the rate at which a numerical value changes.

 This transition between two values may be applied in different situations.
 It may be used to describe how fast values change during animations.
 This lets you vary the animation's speed over the course of its duration.
 It may also be used to interpolate between two colors in a color gradient.
+You can specify an easing function for CSS [transition](/en-US/docs/Web/CSS/transition) and [animation](/en-US/docs/Web/CSS/animation) properties.

 The easing functions in the cubic-bezier subset of easing functions are often called "smooth" easing functions, because they can be used to smooth down the start and end of the {{Glossary("interpolation")}}.
 They correlate an input ratio to an output ratio, both expressed as {{cssxref("&lt;number&gt;")}}s.
 For these values, `0.0` represents the initial state, and `1.0` represents the final state.